When Do Babies Sit Up On Their Own: Signs & Their Milestones

 What If The Baby Does Not Sit?

-Each baby is different and may achieve developmental milestones at a slightly different age.
-If your baby does not get into a sitting position by the age of nine months, wait for a month.
+If your 9-month-old baby does not get into a sitting position, wait for a month.
 If your baby does not achieve the milestone by the tenth month, you may consult a doctor.

 In most cases, the baby will achieve the milestone eventually, especially if they have achieved their previous physical development milestones.
-If your baby has a history of developmental delay or you notice developmental regressioniXThe loss of skills and abilities in a way that babies return to a less advanced stage of development. , consult your doctor promptly.
+If your baby has a history of developmental delay or you notice developmental regressioniThe loss of skills and abilities in a way that babies return to a less advanced stage of development. , consult your doctor promptly.

 What Milestones Come After Sitting Up?